jmjang08/Vision-Guided-Pick-and-Place-Robot-Arm/README.md

 ```

 These can be customized per setup.
-Using robotarm_manual to copy the angles
+Use robotarm_manual to copy the angles

 ---